Management of conflicts of interest

 - The Chair will not authorise a Commissioner to participate in a public hearing if that Commissioner’s participation would give rise to a reasonable perception of a conflict of interest or a reasonable apprehension of bias.

 - A Commissioner who does not participate in a particular public hearing will not participate in the preparation of any report produced as a direct result of that hearing.

-The Disability Royal Commission (DRC) has placed on its website a summary of the declarations made by each of the six Commissioners as to matters that might give rise to a real or perceived conflict of interest during the life of the Commission
+The Disability Royal Commission (DRC) has placed on its website a summary of the declarations made by each of the seven Commissioners as to matters that might give rise to a real or perceived conflict of interest during the life of the Commission

 It is essential that the DRC has the confidence of the public, and of the disability community in particular, that it will discharge its responsibilities independently, thoroughly and transparently.
 This document explains the DRC’s policy and processes for managing potential conflicts of interest and for dealing with the related concept of “apprehended bias”.

 The DRC’s approach

 There is nothing unusual about Royal Commissions having to manage perceptions of conflicts of interest or apprehended bias.
 Indeed, it is almost inevitable that if Governments choose Commissioners because of their experience and expertise in the area under investigation, perceptions of potential conflicts of interest or apprehensions of bias may arise.

 There are well established mechanisms to enable Royal Commissions to handle perceptions of conflicts of interest or apprehensions of bias.1 For instance, past affiliations or experiences may make it inappropriate for a Commissioner to participate in specific aspects of a Royal Commission’s work that touch on those affiliations or experiences.